 - Deep Understanding of specifications and measurements of their target browser and devices.

 These key skills will enable them in making better interface design decisions.

 User Experience is the way broader subject.
 User Experience Design is about every minute steps involved in the lifecycle of service provided to the users.
 User Experience Designers are the guys who can work on any day to day product issues users face.
 They are basically problem analyzer and to an extent problem solver.

 A UX Designer in terms of internet product building must understand – the product he is working on, the revenue model, the technicalities of development, the marketing model, the after sales service and THE TARGET USERS.
 After research on everything about business and the user.
 They should have the capability to analyze the problem and solve them for the best users interest.

 - Knowledge on methods of research.

 - Ability to identify the problems.

 - Most important they should ask numerous questions about everything about the product and users.
-They actually have question mark on there forehead.
+They actually have question mark on their forehead 😉

 Also, You cannot achieve 100% user satisfaction, specially when the target audience is big.
 That is actually misleading.
 You should be targeting 80% – 90% users and try solving their pain points in usability.

-For example – Myntra recently went “app only” by shutting down there website.
+For example – Myntra recently became “app only” by shutting down their website.
 Certainly they lost 10% – 15% users but that move got them more “focused users”.
-Well it is debatable topic whether the move is good or bad but it is a intentional business move.
+Well it is debatable topic whether the move is good or bad but it is an intentional business move.
 Read more about this here – http://goo.gl/zXbXu2

 There are more design subjects (i.e Visual Design, Interaction Design, etc) which I will be explaining in continuation of this series.
 So, Stay tuned.